1. GP practices must have a data protection officer (DPO)

 b) The subject cannot be charged for copies of records unless the request is 'manifestly unfounded, excessive or repetitive'.
 You could then charge a reasonable fee.
 There is currently no agreed definition of what constitutes a manifestly unfounded or excessive request, or what a reasonable fee is.
 It is hoped this type of request will be rare and, when considering them, doctors should bear in mind their general duties towards patients as set out in Good medical practice and the GMC's specific guidance on confidentiality.
 It may be helpful to discuss such cases with the DPO and/or to seek advice from the MDU.

-c) You need to provide the information within one month.
+c) You need to provide the information within one calendar month.

-d) The presumed age of consent for children for this purpose is 13 years, and you will need to get consent from children aged 13 years or older.
-However, children younger than 13 may have capacity to consent and if they do, they should be asked for consent.
+d) In Scotland, children aged 12 or over are presumed to have sufficient age and maturity to access their own records.
+In England, Wales and Northern Ireland competence is assessed on a case by case basis.
+A child may have capacity to consent and if they do, they should be asked for consent.
 Competent children may refuse access to their records unless the doctor believes it is not in their best interests.

 e) You should document access requests and include information about any delay in providing the information, requests that are 'manifestly unfounded or excessive', and also the information you have provided about the right to complain to the ICO or judicial remedy.

 Insurance companies, solicitors or other third parties should not be charged if requesting records, with patient consent, under a subject access request.
 However, other requests for information or reports by third parties should be dealt with in the normal way.